 Over the years, the Truchards slowly expanded their estate.
 Neighbors noticed Tony having great success with grapes and would approach him about buying their farms.
-Jo Ann, who was trying to raise six children, would quickly object to buying any more property.
-While Tony, not able to resist, always had to know how much they were asking.
-He was transforming pasture into prime vineyards, quite the opposite of the first Truchard descendent -- Jean Marie.
-Luckily for Tony, he’d found the right spot and land prices in Napa continued to trend upwards.
+Jo Ann, who was trying to raise six children, would quickly object to buying any more property, but Tony's curiosity would be peaked and he always had to know how much they were asking.
+He was transforming pasture into prime vineyards, quite the opposite of the first Truchard descendant -- Jean Marie.
+Luckily for Tony, he’d found the right spot and land prices in Napa which continued to trend upwards.

 Since 1973, the Truchard estate has grown to 400 acres, of which 280 acres are planted.
 (Roughly 80% Sustainably Grown, 20% Organically Grown).